nevivurn/os-project/README.md

 timeslice assigned to each process is proportional to its WRR weight.
 Since each process must wait for other processes in the runqueue to complete their timeslices before it can run again, the turnaround time should theoretically be inversely proportional to the WRR weight.
+Additionally, the load balancing routine tries to ensure that the load on each CPU is balanced, so the turnaround time should converge to the theoretical value as the experiment runs longer and more load balancing operations are performed.